gamma-opt/DecisionProgramming.jl/docs/src/decision-programming/paths.md

 $$𝐒^∗=\{𝐬∈𝐒∣𝐬_{A}∉𝐒_{A}^′\}⊆𝐒.$$

 The [Decision Model](@ref decision-model) size depends on the number of effective paths, rather than the number of paths or size of the influence diagram directly.
-If effective paths is empty, the influence diagram has no solutions.

-In Decision Programming, one can declare certain subpaths to be effective or ineffective using the *fixed path* and *forbidden paths* sets.
+In Decision Programming, one can declare certain subpaths to be ineffective using the *fixed path* and *forbidden paths* sets.

 ### Fixed Path
 **Fixed path** refers to a subpath which must be realized.
 If the fixed path is $s_Y = S_Y^f$ for all nodes $Y⊆C∪D$, then the effective paths in the model are